luphoria/Baton-db/README.md

 function so you can import handy commands.
 Baton is currently in early developement stages so if you find a bug or have a suggestion please make an issue on the repository.

+*How do i install it?*

+Baton can be downloaded from the repository website (https://crqshes.github.io/Baton-db/) under the downloads section.
+Once downloaded simply double click the downloaded executable and it should start.

 > Baton Currently Requires **.NET core**<br>

 # Usage